bickels/microgeo-ncomms/README.md

 μGEO - micro-geography of bacterial abundance and diversity across spatial scales.
 Minimal example demonstrating the model implementation.

 ---
-This repository accommodates computer code and example data for the manuscript *Soil bacterial diversity shaped by microscale processes across biomes* submitted to Nature Communications.
+This repository accommodates computer code and example data for the manuscript *Soil bacterial diversity mediated by microscale aqueous-phase processes across biomes* submitted to Nature Communications.

 Authors: Samuel Bickel and Dani Or